parthasen/systemPipeR/README.md

 systemPipeR
 ===

-Convenience utilities to run command-line software for NGS sequence analysis from within R. Supports interactive job submissions on a single machine or batch submissions to a queuing system (currently tested only with Torque) of a compute cluster.
+Convenience utilities to run command-line software for NG sequence analysis from within R. Supports interactive job submissions on a single machine or batch submissions to a queuing system (currently tested only with Torque) of a compute cluster.